hirosystems/docs/docs/tutorials/clarity-billboard.md

 These are the required methods for storing and accessing the message on the billboard.

-## Step 3: define set message function
+## Step 3: Define set message function

 Define a method to set the billboard message.
 Under the public functions, define a `set-message` function.
 This public function takes a `string-utf8` with a max length of `500` as the only argument.
 Note that the type of the argument